 - A suit (jacket and trousers) must be plain grey, navy or black.
-No contrasting panels are allowed, and suits must be a slim, classic or regular fit (no skinny fit suits) - A blazer should be worn at all times when moving around the academy.
+No contrasting panels are allowed, and suits must be a slim, classic or regular fit (no skinny fit suits). - A blazer should be worn at all times when moving around the academy.

-- KS4 students are to wear a claret tie where their shirt has a collar.
-Those wearing a blouse without a collar are not required to wear a tie. - Shirts must be plain, and cuffs and collars must match the colour of the shirt. - Plain blouses, of any colour, are allowed but must but must be appropriate for a school setting. - Plain black shoes or boots which are on or below the ankle (trainers, boots above the ankle and pumps are not suitable).
+- KS4 students are to wear a claret tie where their shirt has a collar.. - Shirts must be plain, and cuffs and collars must match the colour of the shirt. - All shirts/blouses worn by our students must have a collar - Plain blouses, of any colour, are allowed but must but must be appropriate for a school setting. - Plain black shoes or boots which are on or below the ankle (trainers, boots above the ankle and pumps are not suitable).
 Students wearing the wrong footwear will be required to change into academy provided clothing / footwear. - A jumper can be worn but sweatshirts and branded sweaters are not permitted.